licensezero/licensezero-private-license/terms.md

 # Sublicensing

-If the _User_ combines some or all of the _Licensed Contributions_ with other software in a larger application, the _User_ may sublicense those _Licensed Contributions_ as part of their larger application, and allow further sublicensing in turn, under the following rules:
+If the _User_ combines some or all of the _Licensed Contributions_ with other software in a larger application, the _User_ may pass on their license rights, or sublicense, those _Licensed Contributions_ as part of their larger application, and allow further sublicensing in turn, under the following rules:

 ## Added Value